Simplicity of augmentations of codimension 1 germs and by Morse functions: Simplicity of Augmentations

 \end{proof}

 \begin{rem} The above proof could be completed exactly the same way with a generic OPSU instead of using Theorem \ref{thm_cod1_opsu}, but this way results in a cleaner proof. \end{rem}

-\begin{coro} If $\Aecod(f) = 1$ and all the deformations of $g$ along its $\mu$-constant stratum are quasihomogeneous, then the modality of $A_{F,g}(f)$ is equal to the modality of $g$. \end{coro} \begin{proof} By Theorem \ref{thm_cod1_simple}, the points in the bifurcation set of $A_{F,g}(f)$ for which the deformation is not simple are the same that belong to the $\mu$-constant stratum of $g$.
+\begin{coro} If $\Aecod(f) = 1$ and all the deformations of $g$ along its $\mu$-constant stratum are quasihomogeneous, then the modality of $A_{F,g}(f)$ is equal to the modality of $g$. \end{coro} \begin{proof} By Theorem \ref{thm_cod1_simple}, the points in the parameter space of $A_{F,g}(f)$ for which the deformation is not simple are the same that belong to the $\mu$-constant stratum of $g$.
 Therefore, their modality is the same. \end{proof}

 This allows us to produce examples of finitely determined non-simple map-germs with the same modality as the augmenting function. \begin{ex} Consider $f(z) = z^3$ and the augmenting unimodal function $J_{10}$ of the form $g(x,y)=x^3+y^6 +ax^2y^2$, with $4a^3+27\neq0$.
 Then the augmentation: has $\mathscr A_e$-codimension $10$ and is unimodal by Corollary \ref{coro_modality} \end{ex}